D3vil0p3r/OpenPasswordFilter/README.md

    1. **OpenPasswordFilter.dll:** a custom password filter DLL that can be loaded by LSASS to vet incoming password changes;
    2. **OPFService.exe:** a C#-based service binary that provides a local user-space service for maintaining the dictionary and servicing requests.

 The DLL communicates with the service on the loopback network interface to check passwords against the configured database of forbidden values.
-This architecture is selected because it is difficult to reload the DLL after boot, and administrators are likely loathe to reboot their DCs when they want to add another forbidden password to the list.
+This architecture is selected because it is difficult to reload the DLL after boot, and administrators are likely loathe to reboot their Domain Controllers when they want to add another forbidden password to the list.
 Just bear in mind how this architecture works so you understand what's going on.

 ## Prerequisites